A random sample (real data)

 round( var(X), 4)

-You can again explicitly do the computations with weighted data, but here we have an additional approximation error
+You can estimate means and variances for continuous random variables with weights, but here we have an additional approximation error

 Code